tobyshooters/hyperpixel/README.md

 ### publishing

-For publishing, `index.html` and `read.html` are equivalent.
-This allows for a read-only static build which can be uploaded to a personal server.

-The creation of the static build is done with: `python3 publish.py <directory>`

-This secondary code path is quite messy at the moment and has some hard-coded paths for my own deployment to a blog.
-Please contact me if you want to figure that out.

-For e.g. I run:
 ```
-cd ~/dev/hyperpixels
+cd publish
-python3 publish.py ~/dev/hyperpixel-blog
+python3 publish.py <directory>
-cp -r build ~/dev/blog/hyperpixel
+cd build
+python3 -m http.server
+open localhost:8000
 ```

+The creation of the static build is done with: `python3 publish.py
+<directory>`.
+For publishing, `index.template` and `read.template` are roughly
+equivalent to `inbox` and `edit`, with editing functionality stripped out.
+This allows for a read-only static build which can be uploaded to a personal server.